Our Artisan Rug Process

 Spinning the Yarn

-Escalante Rugs are woven from three unique varieties of 100 percent wool yarns.
+Escalante Rugs are woven from four unique varieties of 100 percent wool yarns.
 Deep in the craft’s tradition are local hand-spun yarns made with pre-Hispanic drop spindle method of spinning.
 The process can often take more time than actually weaving a rug.

 Because each skein of drop-spindle spun wool comes from an individual sheep’s fleece, there are slight differences in natural shades, which when dyed results in the variegated textures of the finished rug.
 This drop-spindle spun yarn is preferred in about 40 percent of our designs including the “Mariachi”, the “Tees Miel”, and the “Midday Maynard Dixon”, among others.